Understanding Child Custody Laws

 Court Jurisdiction

 Matters of child support are usually handled in Family Court of the County in which the children reside.
-However, in divorce cases, decisions regarding child support can be made in the Supreme Court in the county the parent(s) reside.
+However, in divorce cases, decisions regarding child support can be made in the Supreme Court in the County where the parent(s) reside.

 Duration of Child Support